-In 1926 the justification for Stalin's crash programme of collectivisation and industrialisation had been provided by the momentous decision of the Party Congress of that year to undertake 'the transformation of our country from an agrarian into an industrial one, capable by its own efforts of producing the necessary means'.
+\In 1926 the justification for Stalin's crash programme of collectivisation and industrialisation had been provided by the momentous decision of the Party Congress of that year to undertake 'the transformation of our country from an agrarian into an industrial one, capable by its own efforts of producing the necessary means'.
 Stalin was to turn that resolution into reality.
-The Revolution in 1917 had succeeded in placing the Bolsheviks in power, but had not determined what their future policies should be; hence the arguments over the Stalin's massive restructuring of agriculture and industry did was to collectivisation and industrialisation, there were no doubts concerning would centralise and control the nation's economy.
+The Revolution in 1917 had succeeded in placing the Bolsheviks in power, but had not determined what their future policies should be; hence the arguments over the NEP, 'Permanent Revolution' and 'Socialism in One Country'.
+What Stalin's massive restructuring of agriculture and industry did was to clarify the situation.
+From 1928 onwards, with the introduction of collectivisation and industrialisation, there were no doubts concerning the Soviet Union's economic strategies and objectives.
+The Soviet State would centralise and control the nation's economy.
 This momentous decision is often referred to by historians as 'the second Revolution'.
 It is also frequently defined as 'revolution from above'.
-To understand the implications of this description it is necessary to put Stalin's industrialisation drive in the context of Marxist ideology.
-In his analysis of the class war, Karl Marx had maintained that a society's political and of the class war, a direct product of its economic structure; it was on its economic base that its political and institutional super-structure rested.
-In theory, 1917 had been a revolution from below.
+To understand the implications of this description it is necessary to put Stalin's in of st it r E industrialisation drive in the context of Marxist ideology.
+In his analysis of the class war, Karl Marx had maintained that a society's political and of the class way, and institutional and institutional and institutional social system was that its political and institutional super-structure; it was on its economic base that its political and institutional super-structure its economic outer, 1917 had been a revolution from below.
 The Bolshevik-led proletariat had broken the remnants of old-style Tsarist oppression and had begun to construct a state in which the workers oppression and the Right had used this interpretation to argue that, since the USSR was now a proletarian-based society, the economy should be left to develop at its own pace, without interference from the government.
 In marked contrast, Stalin's economic programme from the late 1920s onwards proposed the inversion of this process.
 He stood Marxist theory on its head.
 Instead of the economy determining the character of the political system, the political system would determine